dreamcatcher-tech/network/Inbox/2023-07-08 1343 state model based testing of eth.md

 Make the failures be a dedicated state where we take a different failure path.
 Can require all paths have at least N failure calls in them before concluding.

+By making proposeSolution be its own state that holds 3 transitions we can ensure that every case of everything else is covered by these three cases, namely: propose, proposeTwo

+The order that things get called in matters, so can we do every possible order ?

 Scenarios:
 1. give me a fully funded packet that was solved
 2. give me 17 full funded packets where 5 of the solutions were appealed, and 10 of the packet headers were appealed, with 2 packets having simultaneous solutions.